-All persons must present evidence of fitness assured by a complete health history from physician, parent, or legal guardian.
-The adult supervisor should adjust all supervision, discipline, and protection to anticipate any potential risks associated with individual health conditions.
-In the event of any significant health conditions, the adult leader should require proof of an examination by a physician.
+All persons must present evidence of fitness by a complete health history from a physician, parent, or legal guardian.
+Adjust all supervision, discipline, and protection to anticipate any risks associated with individual health conditions.
+In the event of any significant health conditions, a medical evaluation by a physician should be required by the adult leader.